Russia and the United Nations: Effect on the United Nations

 The transition led to increased debate on the relevance of the 1945 system of a Security Council dominated by five permanent members to the present world situation.
 Russians abroad note that Russia is "only half the size of the former Soviet economy"; the transition thus marked a significant change in the entity exercising this permanent seat.
 Mohamed Sid-Ahmed noted that "one of the five powers enjoying veto prerogatives in the Security Council has undergone a fundamental identity change.
 When the Soviet Union became Russia, its status changed from that of a superpower at the head of the communist camp to that of a society aspiring to become part of the capitalist world.
 Russia's permanent membership in the Security Council is no longer taken for granted.
 The global ideological struggle that had for so long dominated the international scene is no more, and the new realities have to be translated into a different set of global institutions."

 The years following the breakup of the Soviet Union have seen a dramatic increase in the number of proposals for Security Council reform.
 In 2005, Kofi Annan's report In Larger Freedom proposed finalizing arrangements to add more permanent seats as soon as possible.
 Campaigns to abolish the veto have also gained support, although their adoption is unlikely in the near future, since it would require the consent of the Permanent Five.

 Global Policy Forum has on file several statements from the Permanent Five, giving arguments for why the current system should be maintained.
 Russia, for instance, states the veto is necessary for "balanced and sustainable decisions".
 Nonetheless, Russia has utilised its veto on matters pertaining to conflicts it is directly involved in, as other permanent members have done.
-This directly breaks Articles 27 and 52 of the UN Charter and paralyses the UN System as a whole by undermining its purpose as set out in Article 1, and equally the purpose of The Security Council laid out in Articles 24 and 25.
-For instance, at the beginning of the 2022 Russian Invasion of Ukraine draft resolution S/2022/155 both condemning the invasion and rearticulating Ukrainian sovereignty was vetoed by the Russian Federation on the 25th of February 2022, whilst Russia was president of the Security Council no less, undermining the council's capabilities in regards to the situation.